MirtazapineReturn to Mirtazapine overview

 - For the orodispersible (‘melt in your mouth’) tablets, put it on your tongue and let it dissolve there.

-- There may be a metered pump on the oral solution to help you to get the dose right.
+- There may be a measuring syringe to use with the oral solution to help you to get the dose right.
 Read the instructions before you use it.

 What should I do if I forget to take a dose of mirtazapine?